 In cross-border maintenance cases, the provision of legal aid depends on the application of Article 44(3) of the Maintenance Regulation.
-Slovakia’s central authority, the Centre for the International Legal Protection of Children and Youth, provides its services free of charge and there is no need for legal aid in ordinary proceedings for a maintenance order or for an amendment to a maintenance order in Slovakia.
+The Central Authority for Slovakia is the Centre for International Legal Protection of Children and Youth.
+It provides its services free of charge, making it possible for the parties to ordinary proceedings determining or altering maintenance obligations in Slovakia to conduct these proceedings without needing legal aid.

-In cases where the proceedings do require legal aid, free legal aid is provided to natural persons under the age of 21 in accordance with Article 46.
-This kind of legal aid is provided by the Legal Aid Centre under Act No 327/2005 on the provision of legal aid to persons suffering hardship, as amended.
+Where the proceedings cannot be conducted without legal aid, it is provided free of charge for persons under the age of 21 in accordance with Article 46 of the Regulation.
+This legal aid is granted by the Legal Aid Centre in accordance with Act No 327/2005 governing the provision of legal aid to persons in financial need (the Legal Aid Act), as amended.

 19 What are the measures adopted by this Member State in order to ensure the functioning of the activities described in Article 51 of the Maintenance Regulation?